leandrocgsi/kotlin-4-devs-java/kotlin-4-devs-java/src/test/kotlin/br/com/erudio/doc/0811_README_TestLambdas.md

 ## Instructions

-Given an array of students, implement a function which returns the user that is the shortest name.
+Given an array of students, implement a function which returns the student that is the shortest name.

 ## Examples